-A quick and easy to make over roasted Japanese Miso Eggplant (nasu dengaku) brushed with sweet and savory miso glaze, packed with umami flavors from the black garlic!
+A quick and easy-to-make oven-roasted Japanese Miso Glazed Eggplant (nasu dengaku) brushed with sweet and savory miso glaze, packed with umami flavors from the black garlic!

-Eggplant is generally not a very popular vegetable but I personally think it's because they haven't tried it with coated umami sauces and glazes.
-Eggplant, when made right can be creamy, slightly sweet (the Asian eggplant) and absolutely delicious!
-Especially when it has has a chance to be roasted and caramelized in the oven and smeared with an umami-packed black garlic miso glaze!
+Asian eggplant, when made right can be creamy, slightly sweet, and absolutely delicious!
+Especially when it has a chance to be roasted and caramelized in the oven and smeared with an umami-packed black garlic miso glaze!

-It is also an incredibly easy vegetable to use and cook with too!
+It is also an incredibly easy vegetable to cook with too!
 Don't believe me?
 Give this Miso Eggplant (Nasu Dengaku) recipe a try and see!

 - Eggplant - For this recipe, I highly recommend using Chinese Eggplant because it is creamier and has a sweeter flavor.
 I find that Italian Eggplants have a bitterness to them (which you can remove by drawing out the moisture by sprinkling salt on it and washing it off) but the end result is still is not as sweet as the Chinese/Indian Eggplants.

 - Miso - I like using red miso (Aka miso) recipe because I enjoy the stronger flavors of miso.
 You can switch up your miso to a lighter one (white or yellow) if you prefer a milder glaze.

 - Black Garlic - Black garlic is a bit trickier to find.
 It can be found at specialty grocery stores but if you cannot find it in stores, you can find it online on Amazon as well.

 - Cooking Sake - Cooking sake is slightly saltier and has less alcohol content than regular drinking sake.
 If you can't find this, you can substitute it with regular sake, dry sherry or omit it.